-Ongoing actions to reduce energy consumption are expected to produce marked efficiency improvements over the next one or two years.
+Recent and ongoing actions to reduce energy consumption are expected to produce marked efficiency improvements over the next one or two years.
 Actions include:

-- fitting voltage optimisation systems to 10 stores so far and planned roll-out to all others.
-This has delivered electricity efficiency improvements of up to 13%, - fitting doors to fridges in 5 new stores so far.
-A refit to an older store is currently underway, as a pilot for the retrofitting of doors to all stores, - installing heat recovery systems in new stores, - fitting air sources heap pumps in some new stores, - increasing use of LED lighting.
+- fitting voltage optimisation systems;

+- fitting doors to fridges in more stores;

+- installing heat recovery systems in new stores;

+- fitting air sources heap pumps in some new stores;

+- increasing use of LED lighting.